Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 4 Domain 4.0 Security Operations.md

 C. Privilege creep
 D. Identity and access management

 Social login is an example of a federated approach to using identities.
 The combination of identities is a key part of federation.
-IAM is a broader set of identity and access management
+IAM is a broader set of identity and access management practices.
+Although it may be involved it IAM is not directly described in this.

+28 A is correct
+Charles has configured his multifactor system to require both a PIN and a password.
+How many effective factors does he have in place once he presents both of these and his username?
+A. One
+B. Two
+C. Three
+D. Four

+Although it may seem like two factors, in fact he has only presented two types of things he knows along with his identity.
+To truly involve multifactor, he should use more than one of something you have, something you know, and something you are.

+29 B is correct
+Naomi is designing her organization’s wireless network and wants to ensure that the design places access points in areas where they will provide optimum coverage.
+She also wants to plan for any sources of RF interference as part of her design.
+What should Naomi do first?
+A. Contact the FCC for a wireless map.
+B. Conduct a site survey.
+C. Disable all existing access points.
+D. Conduct a port scan to find all existing access points

+A site survey would be most appropriate as it identifies where access points should be located for best coverage and identifying existing sources of RF interference.